Fine Arts and Communication Studies

 HPAC Office 115

-David Wallace is an assistant professor of communication at USC Upstate and the coordinator for the communication programs within the Department of Fine Arts and Communication Studies.
+David Wallace is an associate professor of communication at USC Upstate and the coordinator for the communication programs within the Department of Fine Arts and Communication Studies.
 He received his doctorate in communication from the University of Colorado and his bachelor’s degree in media studies from the College of Charleston.
 Prior to his time at USC Upstate, he worked in marketing and public relations and as a sportswriter in Boulder, Colorado.
 His research interests include the role of media during times of social change and the use of new media technologies to provide voice and community for marginalized populations.
 These interests have led to multiple projects and publications researching the impact of segregationist pressures on the freedom of the press in the South during the civil rights movement and the use of the Internet by the homeless.
 At USC Upstate, Dr. Wallace teaches courses in public relations, mass communication law and ethics, mass communication history, international media, senior seminar and research methods.
 He is also the co-director of an international media teaching and study abroad partnership with the Magdeburg-Stendal University of Applied Sciences in Magdeburg, Germany.

 Carolina (Carolyn) R. Webber